The new kids are in town.

-They are now part of our 12-person expert voting panel which selects the winners of the annual Fielding Bible Awards, now in its 12th year.
+Two new panelists, Chris Singleton and Vince Gennaro, are now part of our 12-person expert voting panel who vote for the annual Fielding Bible Awards, now in its 13th year.

-Here's a short refresher course on how the awards are determined: we ask our panel of twelve experts to rank 10 players at each position on a scale from one to ten.
+Here's a short refresher course on how the awards are determined: We asked our panel of twelve experts to rank 10 players at each position on a scale from one to ten.

-We then use the same scoring technique as the Major League Baseball MVP voting.
-A first place vote gets 10 points, second place 9 points, third place 8 points, etc.
+We then use a similar scoring technique to the Major League Baseball MVP voting.
+A first-place vote gets 10 points, second place 9 points, third place 8 points, etc.

 Total up the points for each player and the player with the most points wins the award.
 A perfect score is 120.